wallarm/product-documentation/docs/latest/admin-en/configuration-guides/protecting-against-bruteforce.md

 2. If the trigger reaction is **Denylist IP address**, open Wallarm Console → **IP lists** → **Denylist** and check that source IP address is blocked.

     If the trigger reaction is **Graylist IP address**, check the section **IP lists** → **Graylist** of Wallarm Console.
-3. Open the section **Events** and check that requests are displayed in the list as the brute‑force or forced browsing attack.
+3. Open the section **Attacks** and check that requests are displayed in the list as the brute‑force or forced browsing attack.

     ![Forced browsing attack in the interface](../../images/user-guides/events/dirbust-attack.png)